 As a small business owner, you can tackle your own SEO or leave it to the experts.
 Regardless, the big secret is remembering to hang in there for the long term.

-I enjoy mentioning products that are helpful for readers.
-Sometimes, some of the links in my content are affiliate links, meaning, at no additional cost to you, I will earn a commission from that company if you click through and make a purchase on the products.
-They link rewarding referrals.
+Sometimes, some of the links mentioned, at no additional cost to you, will pay me a commission if you click and make a purchase.
 I’d recommend the product anyway, so the commission is just a bonus.
 Thank you in advance.